krystal/katapult-cli/docs/virtual-machine-actions.md

 # Virtual Machine Actions

 ## Listing
-Lists all of the current virtual machines.
+Lists all of the current virtual machines for the user.
 You can do this with `vms list`.
 Takes either `--id` or a subdomain for the organization:

 ```
 $ katapult vms list debug-inc